 In other words, if you’re bound and determined to play a 5 reel slot machine, do yourself a favor and play the machine with the highest max bet you can afford.
 How do you know how much you can afford?
 Start with your bankroll.
 Figure out how much cash you wouldn’t mind losing at the casino in a single day.
 For some of us, that might be $50, for others they can afford to drop $500.

-Choosing Between 3 Reel and 5 Reel Slot Machines
+3 Reel vs. 5 Reel Slots

 The mathematical differences between 3 reel and 5 reel slots are significant, if you’re chasing a jackpot.
 But winning at slots isn’t all about jackpots.
-Small victories along the way can keep you afloat to continue playing, and if your bankroll is $100 and you manage to win a $50 payout, that’s a significant win.
+Small victories along the way can keep you afloat to continue playing.
+If your bankroll is $100 and you manage to win a $50 payout, that’s a significant win.
 So now you have to compare the value of a small or mid-range win at a 5 reel slot versus the slightly greater chance of hitting a jackpot on a 3 reel slot.